-Preprocessing steps
+2.4.1 Preprocessing steps

-A 50Hz notch filter will first be applied to the raw EEG data, which will then be analysed to show standard errors for each electrode for each participant.
-The top 5% of standard errors will be calculated resulting in a standard error threshold.
+Using MATLAB r2019a and EEGlab, a 50Hz notch filter will first be applied to the raw EEG data for all electrodes, which will then be analysed to show standard errors for each electrode for each participant.
+Across all the standard errors, the top 5% of standard errors will be used to create a standard error threshold.
 Any electrode with a standard error above this threshold, or with a value of 0, will be removed from analysis.
-Where a participant has over 50% of their electrodes over the standard error threshold, data will be removed.
+Where a participant has over 50% of their electrodes over the standard error threshold, or with a value of 0, their data will be removed.

-Regarding questionnaire data, scores for both illusion experience questions will be averaged to give mean scores, along with both disownership questions and both control questions, resulting in 3 mean scores per trial per participant.

-Pain data will be averaged for pre and post MS, UV and NI conditions, resulting in 6 averages per participant, which will then be grouped depending on chronic pain condition, and then averaged again.
+Regarding questionnaire data, scores for both illusion experience questions will be combined to give median scores, along with both disownership questions and both control questions, resulting in 3 median scores per trial per participant.
+The median control scores will be used to create an index of the illusion and disownership scores by subtracting the median control score from the median illusion and median disownership scores, in line with previous research doing similarly (Matsumiya, 2021; Kilteni & Ehrsson, 2017; Kalckert & Ehrsson, 2012).
+Pain data will be averaged for pre and post all experimental conditions, resulting in 8 averages per participant.

-Planned analyses
+2.4.2 Planned analyses